paddi1990/modCnet_document/doc/data_postprocessing.rst

         --output predictions_genome_loc.tsv \
         --gff /path/to/your/genome_annotation.gtf

-In the above command, replace "predictions.tsv" with the actual ac4Cnet prediction file you have, and specify the desired output file name using ``--output``.
+In the above command, replace "predictions.tsv" with the actual modCnet prediction file you have, and specify the desired output file name using ``--output``.
 The script will read the input prediction file, convert the transcriptome locations to genome locations, and save the converted predictions in the specified output file.
 Additionally, for the conversion, the script requires a genome annotation file in GFF (General Feature Format) format.
 The GFF file contains genomic coordinates and annotations for various features such as genes, exons, and transcripts.

 Here is an example to illustrate the transcriptome locations format:
 ::